Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Introduction

+{ It is insufficient and improper to rely solely on the analysis and algorithms for the discrete-time RL to solve the continuous-time problems.
+There is a mismatch between the algorithms timescale for the former and the underlying systems timescale for the latter.
+When designing algorithms that make observations and take actions at discrete time points, it is important to take the model mismatch into consideration.
+For instance, the empirical studies in \cite{tallec2019making} suggest that vanilla $Q$-learning methods exhibit degraded performance as the time stepsize decreases, while a proper scaling of learning rates with stepsize leads to more robust performance.

+The questions are therefore: A) How to quantify the precise impacts of the observation stepsize and action stepsize on algorithm performance?
+B) How to derive non-asymptotic regret analysis for learning algorithms in continuous-time LQ-RL (or general RL) system, analogous to the discrete-time LQ-RL counterpart? }

-There are various reasons for the relatively slow theoretical progress in the continuous-time domain for RL, including LQ-RL.
-Analyzing fully non-linear PDEs, i.e., the associated HJB equations, especially for high dimensional control problems has always been one of the formidable challenges in the control theory.
-Adding a learning component compounds the complexity.
-Thus it remains a challenge to design a genuine continuous-time LQ-RL algorithm achieving a sublinear (or better) regret with high probability guarantees, analogous to the discrete-time LQ-RL of \cite{certainty_ben}.
+There are technical reasons behind the limited theoretical progress in the continuous-time domain for RL, including LQ-RL.
+In addition to the known difficulty for analyzing stochastic control problems, the learning component compounds the problem complexity and poses new challenges.

+For instance, the counterpart in the continuous-time problem to the algebraic equations in \cite{certainty_ben} for the discrete-time version is the regularity and stability of the continuous-time Riccati equation and the regularity of feedback controls.
+While Riccati equation and its robustness and existence and uniqueness of optimal controls have been well studied in the control literature, regularity of feedback controls with respect to underlying models is completely new for control theory and crucial for algorithm design and its robustness analysis.
+Moreover, deriving the {\it exact} order of the regret bound requires developing new and different techniques than those used for the {\it asymptotic} regret analysis in \cite{duncan1999adaptive}.